xuankimtran/docs-1/pages/katalon-studio/docs/manage-web-test-object.md

 * Your Katalon Studio version must be 7.2.2 or later.
 * You need an active Katalon Studio Enterprise license.

-Image-based object recognition in web testing is a fallback strategy that allows using an image representing an object to find that object during test execution.
+Image-based object recognition in web testing allows using an image representing an object to find that object during test execution.
 This feature proves helpful in case the web elements retain their appearances even though the underlying HTML structures have changed.

 **Given** that a web element has the screenshot property.\
 **When** Katalon fails to find a web element by its selected locator.\